 2.1 Breeding season data

 To model woodcock habitat suitability in Pennsylvania during the breeding and migratory seasons, we used separate data sources that described woodcock occupancy during each of those time periods.
-For the breeding season (March–May), we used survey data collected as part of the federally-coordinated American Woodcock Singing Ground Survey (Seamans and Rau, 2020) and through additional state-level monitoring conducted by the Pennsylvania Game Commission.
+For the breeding season (March–May), we used survey data collected as part of the federally-coordinated American Woodcock Singing Ground Survey (Seamans and Rau, 2020) and additional state-level monitoring conducted by the Pennsylvania Game Commission.
 Both state and federal surveys consisted of 5.76 km routes with 10 evenly spaced points, where observers listened for woodcock calls during their crepuscular breeding display.
 Observers marked woodcock as present at each point based on whether male displays were recorded during 2-minute intervals shortly after dusk.
-Singing Ground Survey routes were randomly distributed (Clark, 1970), while Pennsylvania surveys were located purposefully near state gamelands or in areas where managers believe woodcock occupancy was likely.
+Federal survey routes were randomly distributed (Clark, 1970), while state surveys were located purposefully near state gamelands or in areas where managers believe woodcock occurrence was likely.
 We used survey data collected from 2016–2020, and distilled records to presence or likely absence based on detection of at least one male during the 5-year period.

 2.2 Migratory season data

-We delineated woodcock occupancy during the migratory season using GPS-tracking data from the Eastern Woodcock Migration Research Cooperative, a collaboration of 42 federal, state, provincial, non-profit, and university partners throughout the United States and Canada (www.woodcockmigration.org).
-We captured woodcock at 34 sites in Quebec, Ontario, Nova Scotia, Maine, Vermont, New York, Rhode Island, Pennsylvania, Maryland, West Virginia, Virginia, North Carolina, South Carolina, Georgia, Alabama, and Florida using mist nets during morning and evening flights (Sheldon, 1960), and on night roosts using spotlights and dip nets (McAuley et al., 1993; Rieffenberger and Kletzly, 1966).
-We attached 4g, 5g, and 6.3g PinPoint GPS Argos transmitters (Lotek Wireless Inc., Newmarket, Ontario, CA) to captured woodcock.
-Transmitters recorded locations at 12–60m accuracy and were programmed to record diurnal locations every 1–3 days.
+We delineated woodcock occurance during the migratory season using GPS-tracking data from the Eastern Woodcock Migration Research Cooperative, a collaboration of 42 federal, state, provincial, non-profit, and university partners throughout the United States and Canada (www.woodcockmigration.org).
+We captured woodcock at 34 sites in Quebec, Ontario, Nova Scotia, Maine, Vermont, New York, Rhode Island, Pennsylvania, Maryland, West Virginia, Virginia, North Carolina, South Carolina, Georgia, Alabama, and Florida using mist nets during morning and evenings (Sheldon, 1960), or using spotlights and dip nets at night (McAuley et al., 1993; Rieffenberger and Kletzly, 1966).
+We attached 4g, 5g, or 6.3g PinPoint GPS Argos transmitters (Lotek Wireless Inc., Newmarket, Ontario, CA) to captured woodcock.
+Transmitters recorded GPS locations at 12–60m accuracy and were programmed to record diurnal locations every 1–3 days.
 Transmitters, bands, and attachment materials never exceeded 4% of a bird’s body weight, and all capture and handling were conducted with methods approved by the University of Maine Institutional Animal Care and Use Committee (Protocol # A2020-07-01).

-We used woodcock location data to identify migratory stopover locations, defined as any place where a bird can land and survive until the next migratory flight (Mehlman et al., 2005).
-We determined whether a bird was actively migrating based on when the bird started and ceased making movements that were > 16.1 km in the spring or fall.
+We used woodcock location data to identify migratory stopover locations, defined as any place where a migrant bird can land and survive until the next migratory flight (Mehlman et al., 2005).
+We determined whether a bird was actively migrating based on when the bird started and ceased making movements > 16.1 km in the spring or fall.
 Because woodcock migrate at night, we considered all diurnal locations between migratory initiation and termination to be stopovers.
 After a visual inspection of recursive movement patterns, we decided that locations from the same bird within 3km reflected a single stopover decision by a migrating woodcock.
 To reduce pseudoreplication and spatial autocorrelation of closely clustered locations, we selected one location randomly from each cluster of points within 3km and removed the remainder from the analysis.
-We combined woodcock stopover locations, which demonstrated woodcock presence, with 10,000 locations randomly distributed throughout Pennsylvania, which we considered pseudoabsence locations.
+We also generated 10,000 locations randomly distributed throughout Pennsylvania, which we considered pseudoabsence locations.

 2.3 Species distribution modeling